 It’s a relatively diverse listen, but the album never loses focus and the listener is held in thrall throughout.
 There are 12 tracks on this release, each showcasing a different spin on the artist’s dark vision.
 It’s hard to overstate the impact they have either; Chelsea Wolfe pulls no emotional punches, and these are the types of songs that simply don’t come along very often.

-This is my first experience of Chelsea Wolfe’s work, and Hiss Spin is as musically striking as its cover.
+This is my first experience of Chelsea Wolfe’s work, and Hiss Spun is as musically striking as its cover.
 It comes across as a highly emotive mix between Chrysta Bell and Russian Circles, with some extra lashings of electronica, doom, and alternative metal/grunge in places.
-Hiss Spin is as diverse and impressive as that heady mix of styles sounds, but without anything sounding forced, disjointed, or hastily put together, as it might imply.
+Hiss Spun is as diverse and impressive as that heady mix of styles sounds, but without anything sounding forced, disjointed, or hastily put together, as it might imply.